Russell & Whitehead's "Principia Mathematica"

-You can tour a virtual recreation of the Armory Show prepared by the American Studies Program at the University of Virginia at http://xroads.virginia.edu/~museum/armory/armoryshow.html.
+In February 2015 a virtual recreation of the Armory Show prepared by the American Studies Program at the University of Virginia was available at this link.

-Modern theories of the atom incorporating quantum mechanics began with Bohr’s great three-part paper of 1913, in which he postulated the existence of stationary states of an atomic system whose behavior may be described in terms of classical mechanics, while the transition of the system from one stationary state to another represents a non-classical process accompanied by emission or absorption of one quantum of homogeneous radiation whose frequency is connected with its energy by Planck’s equation.
+In July and November 1913 Danish physicist Niels Bohr published "On the Constitution of Atoms and Molecules," Philosophical Magazine.
+S. 6, Vol. 26 (1913) 1-25, 476-502, 857-875.
+Bohr's three part paper began modern theories of the atom incorporating quantum mechanics.
+In the paper he postulated the existence of stationary states of an atomic system whose behavior may be described in terms of classical mechanics, while the transition of the system from one stationary state to another represents a non-classical process accompanied by emission or absorption of one quantum of homogeneous radiation whose frequency is connected with its energy by Planck’s equation.
 Bohr introduced the theory of electrons traveling in orbits around the atom's nucleus, the chemical properties of each element being largely determined by the number of electrons in the outer orbits of its atoms.
 Bohr also introduced the idea that an electron could drop from a higher-energy orbit to a lower one, in the process emitting a photon (light quantum) of discrete energy.
 Bohr received the Nobel Prize for physics in 1922 for his study of the structure of atoms and of the radiation which emanates from them, as enunciated in this three-part paper.